Close Menu

 For example, if you live in a state mental hospital or in housing that also provides mental health treatment, then you live in a controlled setting.
 If leaving that setting would make your mental symptoms worse, then you are probably meet the Part C rules.
 Therefore, you should be paid benefits.

 Another important aspect of winning SSD benefits, is that the benefits also help your family members.
 For example, if you have a child under the age of 18, then they get benefits too.
-Likewise, if you win benefits such as SSD, after 24 months you can get Medicare benefits.
-Learn more about Medicare benefits.
+The benefits are based on your earnings record.
+Once you are awarded SSDI benefits, your children can get monthly benefits even if you don’t have primary custody of them.
+Likewise, if you win benefits such as SSDI, after the waiting period and 24 months you can get Medicare benefits.
+Learn about Medicare benefits.

 If you receive SSI benefits, then you will also receive Medicaid benefits.
 These benefits are a form of health insurance and they help pay for mental health treatment.
+They also cover other medical treatment.
 The goal is to use your health insurance to seek treatment.
-Then, hopefully, you will recover and be able to return to work.anxiety and depression disability benefits
+Then, hopefully, you will recover from your illness and be able to return to work.
+Even if you die from a terminal illness or commit suicide, your children can continue your claim for SSDI benefits.
+Learn about the SSDI benefits family members can receive if the claimant dies.

 DEPRESSION AND ANXIETY – TWO SIDES OF THE SAME COIN